Brahman Puja

 1. What is Brahman Puja?

-2. When should Brahman Puja be performed?
+2. When should Brahmin Puja be performed?

 4. Are there any specific dietary rules for Brahman Puja?